grame-cncm/faustcourse/session5/content.md

 So all we have to do is instantiate the `DspFaust` object and specify a sampling rate and a block size.
 Calling the `start()` method will start computation and audio buffers will be processed.
-Note that we're calling the `stop()` in `onDestroy` to stop computation when the app is terminated.
-Since this is all happening JAVA, no need to deinstantiate our `dspFaust` object thanks to garbage collection.
+Note that we're calling `stop()` in `onDestroy` to stop computation when the app is terminated.
+Since this is all happening in JAVA, no need to deinstantiate our `dspFaust` object thanks to garbage collection.

 If we run the app at this point, it will work but no sound will be generated.